Spicy Indian Fish Croquette (Bengali Macher Chop): This delectable croquette is bursting with flavors and almost melt in your mouth with every bite.

 And then it’s dipped into an egg mix, dabbed with bread crumbs and fried – seriously your kitchen will smell heavenly.

 (NOTE: If you’re a vegetarian and want to try this croquette, you can skip the fish and add crumbled tofu/paneer instead)

 As we both love it, it’s really hard to control the number of croquettes we end up eating…

 So the solution to that is, I fry about 7-8 of them and freeze the rest or else you can certainly be imagining us eating 15-20 😉

 I’ve made these Spicy Indian Fish Croquette (Bengali Macher Chop) so many times that now if you ask me to make them, I would just eyeball the ingredients and get on with it.

-I love the street vendor recipe but it’s really really heavy (lots of spices + oil).
+Now, Who Doesn’t Love street food !!!!!
+But they are really really heavy (lots of spices + oil).